GATB/simka/docker/README.md

     #!/bin/bash
     /opt/simka/bin/simka -in $GODOCKER_HOME/simka/example/simka_input.txt -out $GODOCKER_HOME/simka/example/simka_results/ -out-tmp $GODOCKER_HOME/simka/example/simka_temp_output

-In the above short script, we suppose that the data are located in the home directory of the use (denoted by variable $GODOCKER\_HOME).
+In the above short script, we suppose that the data are located in the home directory of the user (denoted by variable $GODOCKER\_HOME).
 Simply adapt paths to your needs.
-If you want to use data located in Omaha, use #GODOCKER\_DATA variable instead.
+If you want to use data located in Omaha, use '/omaha-beach' instead.

 In this script, please DO NOT modify path: ```/opt/simka/bin/simka```.
 It targets the simka binary within the Simka Docker image.